 When people with bulimia nervosa vomit during the binge-purge cycle, their gastric system brings acids into their mouth and throat.These acidic compounds, with repeated exposure to the enamel that lines the teeth, can be the start of various oral and dental issues.

 Since exposure to these acids happens so frequently, the enamel cannot rebuild the lost minerals as occurs with normal exposure to acidic foods and drinks.
 As a result, the enamel can completely erode, exposing the inner tooth and causing staining and sometimes great pain.
+However, orthodontic treatments are available in Hampton for example and could be something to consider if you want to improve your teeth’s condition.

 Other oral health issues caused by these acids include: